Building Without Starting Again

 Building

-But most organisations aren’t built on broken foundations.
+But most things aren’t built on broken foundations.
 Rather, they are unfinished buildings with parts that still hold, parts that need reinforcing, and parts that need to come down carefully rather than all at once.

 Progress asks a much harder question than “where do we start?”
 It asks “what’s still worth keeping?”